 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-My questions are for the Minister of Human Resources.
+This afternoon I will be directing my questions to the Minister of Human Resources.

 (interpretation ends) Mr. Speaker, as the Member of the Legislative Assembly for Tununiq, I am proud to represent a number of constituents who work for the territorial government at decentralized offices in Pond Inlet.